Excenel Sterile Powder (Canada)This page contains information on Excenel Sterile Powder for veterinary use.

 6. In dogs, safety in breeding, pregnant, lactating and neonatal animals has not been established.

-Treated swine and lambs must not be slaughtered for use in food for at least 24 hours after the latest treatment with this drug. / No meat withdrawal period or milk withholding time is required in cattle when treated according to the label. / This drug is not to be administered to horses that are to be slaughtered for use in food. / Antimicrobial drugs, including penicillins and cephalosporins can cause allergic reactions in sensitized individuals.
-To minimize the possibility of such a reaction, users of such antimicrobial products, including ceftiofur, are advised to avoid direct contact of the product with the skin and mucous membranes. / To limit the development of antimicrobial resistance:
+Treated swine and lambs must not be slaughtered for use in food for at least 24 hours after the latest treatment with this drug.
+No meat withdrawal period or milk withholding time is required in cattle when treated according to the label.
+Do not use in calves to be processed for veal.
+This drug is not to be administered to horses that are to be slaughtered for use in food.
+Antimicrobial drugs, including penicillins and cephalosporins can cause allergic reactions in sensitized individuals.
+To minimize the possibility of such a reaction, users of such antimicrobial products, including ceftiofur, are advised to avoid direct contact of the product with the skin and mucous membranes.
+To limit the development of antimicrobial resistance:

 KEEP OUT OF REACH OF CHILDREN

-Cattle: Neither a pre-slaughter drug withdrawal interval nor a milk discard time is required in cattle when this product is used according to label directions and dosage.
-Use of dosages in excess of those indicated may result in illegal residues in tissues and/or in milk.
+Cattle: Use of dosages in excess of those indicated may result in illegal residues in tissues and/or in milk.
 Residual drug concentrations in milk at all time intervals after last treatment (e.g., 3, 6, 9, 12, 24, etc. to 120 hours) are well below the published Safe Concentration of 1.0 ppm which has been established on the basis of extensive metabolism and toxicity data.
 Drug residues were not detectable by any of several screening assay procedures commonly used by the dairy industry.
 Assay procedures used were Delvotest P*, Bacillus stearothermophilus disk assay (BSDA) and the cylinder/plate (M. luteus) assay.
 Lower limits of detection for microbiologically active residues for these assays, respectively, were 0.05 ppm, 0.08 ppm and 0.015 ppm.

 Results from a 5-day tolerance study in normal feeder calves indicated that formulated ceftiofur sodium was well tolerated at over 55 times (55.0 mg/kg/day) the recommended dose of 1.0 mg/kg/day for 5 consecutive days.
 Ceftiofur sodium administered intramuscularly had no adverse systemic effects.
 Local effects of muscle irritation were detected after the last dose (5 consecutive daily doses) as evidenced by significantly elevated aspartate transaminase and creatine phosphokinase values.
 However, these transient elevated values returned to baseline values 9 days post-treatment.